FahadImdad/class-scheduling-flutter/README.md

-# 🚀 SHU Class Scheduling Application
+# 🚀 Class Scheduling Application

 ## 📌 Project Overview
-The **SHU Class Scheduling Application** is a mobile app designed to simplify and enhance the class scheduling process for students and faculty at **Salim Habib University (SHU)**.
+The **Class Scheduling Application** is a mobile app designed to simplify and enhance the class scheduling process for students and faculty at **Salim Habib University (SHU)**.
 Built with **🔥 Flutter** and **☁️ Firebase**, this application enables students to manage their timetables, receive class reminders, and customize their schedules efficiently.

 ## ✨ Features
 ✅ **Department & Semester Selection:** Automatically loads the timetable based on department and semester.